10drck/Restaurant-Assist/README.md

 ### Demostration
 -----
-For demonstration purposes, please use file ` restaurant-1 orders.csv ` when running the program.
+For demonstration purposes, please subsitute filename with ` mock_resaurant_data.csv ` when running the program.

 ## Output